310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% endbubble %}

 {% bubble Chiaki surprised %}
-Gwah?!
-W—Why did you suddenly charge at me, my comrades?!
-Were you brainwashed by the enemy?!
+Gwah!?
+W-Why did you suddenly charge at me, my comrades!?
+Were you brainwashed by the enemy!?
 {% endbubble %}

 {% img /img/es/eventstory/climax/epilogue2_3.jpg %}

 {% bubble Tetora angry2 %}
 What “enemy”… You’re both late!
-We were worried you wouldn’t even come, y'know?!
-Just what took you so long?!
+We were worried you wouldn’t even come, y'know!?
+Just what took you so long!?
 {% endbubble %}

 {% bubble Chiaki surprised %}
 Huh?
 Huh!?
 Sorry!
 The people in the shopping district took a liking to us somehow, and we ended up singing on an outdoor stage!
+{% endbubble %}

+{% bubble Chiaki grin %}
 The two of us sang a duet together after so long~♪

 Fuhaha!
 Worry not, Takamine!
 The greengrocer store is also thriving! ☆